Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/13_shifting_ground/index.md

 > [!NOTE]
 >
 > Texture coordinates are often called *UVs*.
 That's because we often use xyz for 3D position coordinates, so we needed two additional letters for the texture coordinates.
 We took the closest.
 Thus U - horizontal texture coordinate - and V - vertical texture coordinate.
-Some engines or frameworks also use S and T.
+Some game engines or frameworks also use S and T.

 ### Updating the quad class